felipecarrillo100/ria-toolbox/README.md

 import { MeasurementPaintStyles } from "ria-toolbox/libs/ruler3d/measurement/Measurement";
 ```

-Here's an improved and more professional version of your text:

----

 ### Customization

 The original source code is located in the `src` folder.
 Feel free to create a branch and modify it to suit your specific requirements.
 Make the changes you need and run the build script to generate the libs folder.